 Here's a quick example I made, a lower third, and how to add it to your Scene:

 Try Adding Graphics in OBS Studio

-Adding graphic elements to a video can absolutely make it look like a more expensive, more professional production.
+Adding graphic elements to a video can absolutely make it look like a more expensive and expressive production.
 Quite often, as with most things, less is more, so try to have a few well-made and consistent design elements that you use frequently, rather than a big mix of stuff.
 It's wise to use Profiles and Scenes to keep different broadcasts separate and—if you want—to give each its own identity.

-Top Resources From Envato to Help Make Great Video
+Top Resources From Envato to Help You Make Great Video

 Here are more resources from Envato to keep you learning and making awesome streaming video.